443eb9/ExtendedColorSelector/README.md

 Then, clone this repository into `krita/plugins/` folder.

-The directory structure should be like this:
+The directory structure of Krita source code should be like this:

 ```
 krita/
-  ├── ...
-  ├── pics/
   ├── plugins/
   │    ├── ExtendedColorSelector/   # This repository
-  │    └── CMakeLists.txt   # The CMakeLists.txt you are going to modify
+  │    ├── CMakeLists.txt   # The CMakeLists.txt you are going to modify
-  ├── po/
+  │    └── ...
   └── ...
 ```